-The oil and gas industry, namely hydraulic fracturing, are using industrial filtration more than ever to filter water in various stages of the fracking process.
+The oil and gas industry, namely hydraulic fracturing and salt water disposal wells, are using industrial filtration more than ever to filter liquids in various stages of the process.

 While fracking is a hot topic, it is an industry that has been around for more than half a century, and though it uses an exorbitant amount of water, throughout the decades, new and innovative protocols have been developed to better conserve water.